brignano/ccsu-senior-project-spring-2021/README.md

 * Integrated a frontend with a backend?
 * Integrated a third-party API?

-These points will be your crux of this project.
+These points will be the crux of this project for you.

 ## Constraints & Assumptions